Electric fields for simple geometries

 large plate with uniform charge density.

-Consider the plate below, which we will assume is infinite (a good assumption if you are close to the plate) and has a charge per unit area, s.
+Consider the plate below, which we will assume is infinite (a good assumption if you are close to the plate) and has a uniform charge per unit area, sigma.

 Gauss's law states (remember the field leaves through both sides):